Church History

 New Official Church Address: 111 Cavalier Blvd., Porstmouth, VA 23701

-When Elder Lamb came the original site was not as attractive as now.
-At that time there were no gravel, no tar, and no cement streets.
-Only a dirt path with woods and muddy water that led to the almost cardboard place of worship existed.
-Elder Lamb was not very impressed with what he saw.
-But felt in his heart, that God led him there to bring the church out of the wilderness.
-Through much prayer and fasting, he sought the Lord for confirmation of his stay in which he requested God to next few difficult years with about 5 or 6 elderly members and some children, he began working on the building of the second church.
-The 5 or 6 elderly members did not depress Elder Lamb.
-For many days he worked alone but because of his zeal the second house of god was completed, round “alter” and all.
-God continued to direct the steps of Elder lamb.
+Through much prayer and fasting, he sought the Lord for confirmation of his stay, in which he requested God to send someone he had never seen before.
+The request was answered with the arrival of an elderly saint.
+Then Elder Lamb was inspired to continue on.
+During the next few difficult years, with about five or six elderly members and some children, he began working on the building of the second church.
+The five or six elderly members did not depress Elder Lamb.
+For many days he worked alone, but because of his zeal, the second house of God was completed, round altar and all.
+God continued to direct the steps of Elder Lamb.

-Elder Lamb had another vision for Guiding Light Church and again the work began.
-With the help of faithful brethren, the dining room was built upstairs.
-As Elijah said there would be no rain for a season, Elder Lamb prayed there would be no rain, until the roof was on, and it was so.
-God honored his request.
-It rained around it but not on it.
-In 1954 Elder Lamb had a vision to go to Belcross, NC and start a second church for the Lord.
-The building consisted of one room, a worn porch, cinder blocks for stairs, worn benched to sit on, an old heater, kerosene lamps to see by night, a man-made pulpit, a piano, one old drum, and an out-house in the woods.
-Just like in Virginia, Elder Lamb had a vision to build a new place of worship and it came to pass.
-He was faithful traveling between Virginia and North Carolina to have services at both places of worship.
+In 1954, Elder Lamb had a vision to go to Belcross, NC, and start a second church for the Lord.
+The building consisted of one room, a worn porch, cinder blocks for stairs, worn benches to sit on, an old heater, kerosene lamps to see by night, a man-made pulpit, a piano, one old drum, and an out-house in the woods.
+Just like in Virginia, Elder Lamb had a vision to build a new place of worship, and it came to pass.
+He was faithful, traveling between Virginia and North Carolina to have services at both places of worship.

 PENTECOSTAL HOLINESS CHURCH OF THE WORKERS’ TRAINING HOME, INC.